Lizabeth Scott: Personal life

-Scott herself tended toward secrecy about her personal relationships and publicly disparaged former dates who told all to the press.
-Once their date appears in the press, "'the man goes off [my] date list' ...
-'I think,' said Miss Scott, 'that gentlemen don't tell.'"
-In 1948, Burt Lancaster said of Scott: "Becoming her close friend ... is 'a long stretch at hard labor.'"
+Scott tended toward secrecy about her personal relationships and publicly disparaged former dates who told all to the press.
+Once their date appears in the press, "the man goes off [my] date list...
+I think," said Scott, "that gentlemen don't tell."

+In 1948, Burt Lancaster said of Scott: "Becoming her close friend... is a long stretch at hard labor."
 In the period between 1945 and the 1970s, the press reported Scott dating Van Johnson, James Mason, Helmut Dantine, plastic surgeon Gregory Pollock, Richard Quine, William Dozier, Philip Cochran, Herb Caen, Peter Lawford, Anson Bond of the clothing store chain family, Seymour Bayer of the pharmaceutical family, David Mountbatten, Marquess of Milford Haven, race-track owner Gerald "Jerry" Herzfeld, and Eddie Sutherland, among others.
 Burt Bacharach dated Scott during his breakup with Angie Dickinson.
 According to Bacharach: "She personified what I love about a woman, which is not too feminine but a little bit masculine.
-Just the strength and the coolness and the separation from the frilly woman who is always touching you and wanting something ...
+Just the strength and the coolness and the separation from the frilly woman who is always touching you and wanting something...
 I think Diane Keaton had that kind of quality."
 In 1953, Scott was briefly engaged to architect John C. Lindsey.

 Despite the Confidential gossip article, Scott remained active on the Hollywood dating circuit, but the allegations continued to haunt her.
 A friend, David Patrick Columbia, commented: "One night driving her home from a party we'd been to, she remarked apropos of nothing we'd been talking about, 'and you know David, I am not a lesbian.'"